BlockchainCommons/Open-Development/internship-contract/legal-terms.md

 ## Dependencies

-_Developer_ agrees to ensure their _Contriubtions_ under this agreement have only the following kinds of _Dependencies_:
+_Developer_ agrees to ensure their _Contributions_ under this agreement have only the following kinds of _Dependencies_:

 - _Dependencies_ that _Developer_ has the legal right to assign to _Blockchain Commons_ under [Developer Assigns Intellectual Property](#developer-assigns-intellectual-property)